The ancestral home of the Bacher family is in the German state of Bavaria

 Early Notables of the Bacher family (pre 1700)

 Prominent among members of the name Bacher in this period include Johann (Johannes) Bach (1604-1673), a German composer and musician of the Baroque; and Johann Sebastian Bach (1685-1750), who is considered by many to be the supreme giant of musical history.
-Of his twenty children, Karl Philipp Emanuel (1714-1788) was possibly...
-Another 81 words (6 lines of text) are included under the topic Early Bacher Notables in all our PDF Extended History products and printed products wherever possible.
+Of his twenty children, Karl Philipp Emanuel (1714-1788) was possibly the greatest composer, and may have exerted a stronger influence on Viennese classicism than his...
+Another 66 words (5 lines of text) are included under the topic Early Bacher Notables in all our PDF Extended History products and printed products wherever possible.